ZzzGin/zzzgin.github.io/README.md

 * `npm run newreading "<book-name>" "<chapter-number>" "<chapter-name>"`: create a note file for reading
 * `npm run newblog "<blog-name>"`: create a new blog
 * `npm run newevent`: create new event
+* `npm run newprivateblog "<blog-name>"`: create a new private blog protected by password